-Comments may be mailed to Lamont L. Reese, Division Economic Analysis, U.S. Commodity Futures Trading Commission, 1155 21st Street NW, Washington, DC 20581.Start Further Info
+Comments may be mailed to Judith E. Payne, Division Economic Analysis, U.S. Commodity Futures Trading Commission, 1155 21st Street NW., Washington, DC 20581.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-With respect to the following collection of information, the CFTC invites comments on:
+With respect to the following collection of information, the Commission invites comments on:

 - Whether the proposed collection of information is necessary for the proper performance of the functions of the Commission, including whether the information will have a practical use;

 - The accuracy of the Commission's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 - Ways to enhance the quality of, usefulness, and clarity of the information to be collected; and